 Do you want more information on how to fight back against creditor harassment?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Are you a visual learner rather than a reader?
 Do you enjoy watching YouTube to learn new things?
 Then check out my 3-part video series on how creditors use lawsuits in New Jersey to collect debts.
 Just click here for more information on how to get the links!
 Become empowered and protect your rights!

-But even if you are able to go after the debt collectors, that does not solve the problem of the debt itself.
+But even if you can go after the debt collectors, that does not solve the debt problem itself.
 If your situation goes beyond one or two creditors, and you are wondering whether you need a solution to a bigger problem, then download my free book, Am I In Too Deep?
 A Guide to Knowing When You Need to File Bankruptcy in New Jersey to find out if bankruptcy might be the solution.